-Challenges when pinpointing RFD ASs 1) If we find the Route Flap Damping pattern at some vantage points, the damper could be anywhere on the AS path. - 2) Some ASs use Route Flap Damping selectively on a subset of neighbors. - 3) Noise inherent in the measurement can result in no binary solution.
+Challenges when pinpointing RFD ASs 1) If we find the Route Flap Damping pattern at some vantage points, the damper could be anywhere on the AS path. - 2) Some ASs use Route Flap Damping selectively on a subset of neighbors. - 3) Noise inherent in the measurement cannot result in a binary solution.